microsoft/MPPC23-Power-Apps/lab2/README.md

     ![](./assets/image018.png)

 1. Now to use Power Apps Ideas.
 Make sure the gallery is still in edit mode.
-And select the body containing the Price.
+And select the body containing the **Price**.
 Then click the lightbulb icon which appears above it.

     ![](./assets/image019.png)

-1. Enter this output in the Desired format text box:
+1. Enter this output in the **Desired format** text box:

     ```powerappsfl
     $350,000